kmiya/naist-thesis-tmpl-en/README.md

 \usepackage{tocbibind}
 ```

-Notice that the change might break the layout of ``Contents'' on a certain LaTeX environment.
-(Thanks [matcha-shake](https://github.com/matcha-shake)).
+Notice that the change might break the layout of ``Contents'' on a certain LaTeX environment
+(thanks to @matcha-shake for reporting this issue).